Nathaniel-T-Rose/HouseDataScraper/README.md

 # HouseDataScraper
-Data Scraper in Python using selenium and BeautifulSoup to procure housing data for database
+Data Scraper in Python using selenium and BeautifulSoup to procure housing data for database.
+Data is processed into TSV format.